DevJupyHUB/symmetrical-pancake/README.md

 <img src="/Matplotlib-Journey.png" width="75%"/>

-This repository contains the plots created using datasets provided by the course.
+This repository contains the plots created using datasets provided by the course.<br>
 All the datasets can be found [here](https://github.com/JosephBARBIERDARNAL/data-matplotlib-journey)